micahwierenga/css-selector-basics/readme.md

 ```

-We often have a specific folder for stylesheets, as we can have several in one application, and we're doing that now with our `/css` folder.
+Now any CSS we write in our `style.css` file will show up on our `index.html` page!

+### Try it Out!

-Now let's add some more html to our index.html:
+Let's add some more html to our index.html:

 ```html